Automatic Pruning Discovery for Large Language Models: Experiments

 \subsection{Effectiveness on Outlier Value Issue}

-As shown in Table \ref{das-val-01}, we can find that the performance of pruning methods with SDSA surpasses that with Uniform at 60\% sparsity.
+As shown in Table \ref{das-val-01}, we can find that the performance of \method with SDSA surpasses that with Uniform at 60\% sparsity.
 To further evaluate the effectiveness of our method, we compare SDSA with a broad range of baselines, including Uniform, ER, ER-plus, Global, and OWL \cite{yin2023outlier} on the WikiText dataset using LLaMA-1-7B under broad sparsity levels.
 As shown in Table~\ref{com-sparsity}, SDSA consistently achieves the lowest perplexity across all sparsity settings.
 Notably, we find that SDSA better mitigates the outlier value issue compared to its peer competitors (i.e., OWL).
 This is because SDSA is well-motivated and based on detailed skewness analysis for LLMs.
 Those results validate the effectiveness of our SDSA to outlier value issue, especially showing the superiority under high pruning ratios.
-Notably, we do not compare with ALS \cite{li2024adaptive} and DSA \cite{li2024discovering} because their reported results are significantly inconsistent with SparseGPT, Wanda, as well as OWL, and crucial code is unavailable.
-According to the CVPR reproducibility policy, unverifiable baselines can be excluded.